This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

 The “Flavor” Problem

-While the SEMI standards for semiconductor manufacturing are well-defined, they allow for flexibility.
-One equipment vendor might implement a strict interpretation of the standard, while another adds custom Data Items (DVALs) or requires specific sequences not explicitly defined in GEM.
+While the standards are well-defined, they allow for flexibility.
+One equipment vendor might implement a strict interpretation of the standard, while another adds custom Data Items (DVALs).
+This creates distinct “dialects,” forcing software developers to build custom adaptors to smooth out variances.

 Legacy vs. Modern Equipment